cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

     <div class="toright">
         <p>
 In  my experience, a lot of technical solutions in software / boil down to the same patterns, which are generally applicable.
-For this reason (and because everybody talks about it) I decided to read Gang of four.
-I'm on page 10 and I can already sense, that this is not going to be a light read.
+For this reason (and because everybody talks about it) I decided to read this book I'm on page 10 and I can already sense, that this is not going to be a light read.
 However, I know that I will learn a lot from this book.
 Not only because the examples are in C++, also because the book goes very in-depth (which is a good thing!).</p>
     </div>
 </div>

 # Notes